SiouxsieAsylum/GA_Express_Auth/README.md

 # Steps to Implement Passport

 Watch me do this, don't try to follow along.
-It's going to be a long process, and there probably won't be a lab at the end.
+It's going to be a long process.
 That's okay.
 Auth is one of things where you just have to follow the step by step guide all the way down.

 ## Alter the database